goodcat-dev/laravel-filter-querystring/README.md

 ### `null` values

 The `null` values are ignored by `laravel-querystring`.
 If you want `null` values passed to your function, set `'allows_null'` to `true` in `config/querystring.php` file.

-> [!NOTE]
-> Laravel uses `TrimStrings` and `ConvertEmptyStringsToNull` to trim and nullify empty query strings from requests.
-If you are passing an `array` instead of the `$request`, is up to you normalize the passed values to the filter functions.